 Green Project Fund

-The Green Project Fund was established in 2012 to support staff and student efforts in reducing carbon emissions and promoting sustainability on campus.
+The Green Project Fund was established to empower staff and students, and support their efforts in reducing carbon emissions and promoting sustainability on campus.

-The fund provides up to $20,000 per project for initiatives that demonstrate the viability of best-practice sustainability, test innovative research or new technologies, or improve campus culture.
+The fund provided up to $20,000 per project for initiatives that demonstrated the viability of best-practice sustainability, tested innovative research or new technologies, or improved campus culture.
+Project proposals were evaluated by a panel of academics and professional staff on feasibility, environmental impact, community impact, economic impact, and scalability.

-Projects have been implemented at all campuses by staff and students from all faculties.
+Projects have been implemented at all campuses by staff and students from all faculties, including the selection below.

 Student residents and staff transformed an under-utilised patch of grass into a thriving edible garden, with 90% of materials used being reclaimed, restored or repurposed.